Do I need to attend all five days of the camp?

 Standard camp students do not need to have any prior knowledge of cybersecurity to participate.
-Some very basic knowledge of computer hardware (knowing how to use a mouse, browse the internet, identify common computer icons, etc.) is helpful but not necessary.
+Some basic knowledge of computer hardware (knowing how to use a mouse, browse the internet, identify common computer icons, etc.) is helpful.

 Advanced camp students must possess some prior knowledge and participation requires successful completion of a previous AFA CyberCamp or verified participation in the CyberPatriot National Youth Cyber Education Program.
 Most of the Advanced curriculum builds on material covered by our Standard camp and also draws from the activities/tasks in the CyberPatriot competition.

 We utilize curriculum provided by the Air Force Association's CyberPatriot Youth Program.
 The first two days of the standard camp will cover the basics of cyber ethics and systems security, with the following two days diving deeper into cybersecurity in Windows and Linux (Ubuntu).
 Friday is competition day - students compete to fix vulnerabilities on Windows 10 and Ubuntu 16 images.